BigDataBiology/talk-tips-n-tricks-large-python/talk.md

 ## 16: [Snakemake](https://snakemake.readthedocs.io/en/stable/) to create automated analysis workflow  (___Rizky___)

 Snakemake is a workflow management system to create reproducible and scalable data analysis workflow using Python-based language.
+It does take time (and patience) to build it but the resulting files (.smk, .yaml, profile) can be shared pretty easily.

 Example (part of my minimap_danica.smk file),
 ```python